rhenter/django-api-client/docs/en/_sources/views/cbv.rst.txt

       partial = False

-or with a custom initial
+- Advanced with a custom initial

 .. code-block:: python